-Students interested in the BS degree in Computer Systems may choose to specialize in one of the following three concentrations: computer hardware technology, embedded systems technology, and software technology.
+Students interested in the BS degree in Computer Systems may choose to specialize in one of the following concentrations: computer hardware technology or embedded systems technology.

 The computer hardware technology concentration is designed to provide students with an opportunity to develop broad-based knowledge and skills in digital systems, interfacing techniques, and computer hardware applications.